Deptford Restraining Orders Attorney

-Skilled and Experienced Criminal Defense Attorney Advocates on Behalf of Clients with Restraining Orders in Deptford and All Throughout New Jersey
+Highly Skilled and Experienced Restraining Orders Defense Attorney in Deptford, NJ Fights on Behalf of Clients Facing Restraining Orders in Gloucester County and All Localities in New Jersey

 There are specific types of domestic violence that often serve as the basis for a restraining order.
 They are even codified under N.J.S.A.
 2C:25-17.
 These types of domestic violence include:

 - Harassment N.J.S.A.
 2C:33-4

 - Criminally coercive behavior N.J.S.A.
 2C:13-5

 - Illegal restraint N.J.S.A.
 2C:13-2a

 - Burglary N.J.S.A.
 2C:18-2

 Overview of What Occurs When a Restraining Order is Filed Against You in Deptford

 In most instances, when someone files a restraining order against you in a Deptford court, or a court elsewhere in New Jersey, a Superior Court Judge will attempt to determine whether the alleged actions underlying the restraining order are accurate and the individual who filed the order was a victim or target of domestic violence.

 I can honestly say that I am 100% satisfied with the outcome of my case.
 Michael handled my case very well.
 I would definitely recommend her to anyone who needs help with any court issues.